We are running a Winter funding round! Create your idea before 13th of Jan - see About tab for info!

 The Bengali New Year is celebrated worldwide on the 14th of April.
 For the first time the City of London Corporation will be the platform for the Bengali New Year mela.
 You can expect live performances from International artists of Bengali heritage and London artists, making this a truly inclusive event to celebrate.
 Alongside the main stage you can expect an array of stalls offering Bengali food, clothing and local services.
 The target audience will be residents in and around the Aldgate area include a large number from Tower Hamlets and beyond.
 We also expect City workers and visitors to enjoy the mela.
 There is already a strong partnership in place for the mela, from local community groups to TV channels and internet platforms covering the mela, further highlighting the celebrations and connecting Aldgate with the rest of London and, through live streaming, the world.
-This will be the largest free event in the new Aldgate Square and a very fun and colourful event open to all
+This will be a free event in the Guild Hall Yard - a very fun and colourful event open to all.

 What we'll deliver: